DANS-KNAW/easy-deposit-agreement-generator/docs/01_manual.md

 are required, namely `dans_logo.png`, `agreement_version.txt`, `Metadataterms.properties` and `velocity-engine.properties`.

 Pdf generation based on the assembled HTML is done using the command line tool [WeasyPrint](http://weasyprint.org/).
 Note that this tool requires to be installed before being used by `easy-deposit-agreement-generator`.
-In order to not having this installed on our computers while developing on this project or projects that depend on this project, we use an SSH connection to the development server where the command gets executed.
-During development we therefore require a different script than the one that is used in production.
-Follow the steps below:

-1. In `application.properties` set `pdf.script=localrun.sh`;
-2. In `localrun.sh` fill in the variables `USER_HOST` and `PRIVATE_KEY`.

 A `--preview` or `-p` flag can be added to the command line tool to signal that a 'preview agreement' needs to be created.
 This version of the agreement can be created when the deposit has net yet been submitted.
 Also in the title of the agreement it is clearly indicated that this version is a *preview*.